RyanClementsHax/ryanclements.dev/posts/seamlessly-using-nextjs-static-props-in-storybook.md

 } as Meta
 ```

 See, when I worked on [storybook-addon-next](https://www.npmjs.com/package/storybook-addon-next), I worked a lot with webpack loaders and build tools of the like.
 I became familiar with how a file specified for importing can go through many transformations before actually being imported.
-What if I made a markdown loader that just took the file path being asked for, and ran it through the pipeline I created?
+What if I made a markdown loader that just took the raw `.md` file, and ran it through the pipeline I created?

 It has the following benefits.